 Hawaii received a big assist from Alaska in its drive toward statehood.

 It took Alaska 13 years to become a state, with the approval of Congress, after it passed its referendum in the wake of World War II.
 That came only after Hawaii, which was seen as a GOP-leaning state, was added to the bargain.

 The Democrats during the 1950s favored Alaska as the 49th state, while the Republicans wanted Hawaii admitted by itself.
-The reason was that each new state gets two U.S. senators and at least one new House member, and the admission of a new state can swing votes in Congress.
+The reason for this political investment in the issue of statehood was the face that each new state gets two U.S. senators and at least one new House member, and the admission of a new state can swing votes in Congress.

 Two powerful Democratic politicians, Lyndon Johnson and Sam Rayburn, adopted a strategy to get Alaska admitted first, which led to the Republicans to lobby for Hawaii as the 50th state.